QuXiaolong0812/mkgcn/README.md

     - `modals/`: 7 modals files for music-d dataset;
     - `data_config.py`: dataset configuration file;
 - `other .py files`: implementations of MKGCN4M.
 >Attention: music-d is multi-modal music dataset by myself.
-Actually, we have created four multimodal
+Actually, I have created four multimodal
 > music datasets of different sizes, but due to the need for data copyright and confidentiality,
-> we only open the smallest one.
+> I only open the smallest one.

 ### Required packages